Understanding Ransomware

 The Northdoor Ransomware solution

-Northdoor has developed a Ransomware protection solution that takes all these challenges into consideration.
-Our defence solution detects Ransomware as soon as encryption occurs either on a computer or network drive.
-Once encryption is detected, we suspend it, warn the IT department, and display a popup that warns users their files are at risk and enables them to stop the attack.
+Northdoor’s defence solution detects ransomware as soon as encryption occurs.
+Once encryption is detected, we suspend the relevant system(s), warn the IT department, and display a popup warning users their files are at risk and enabling them to stop the attack.

 Remember, it only takes one employee on the network to execute ransomware, potentially affecting the entire company and stopping your business in its tracks.